anumeharai21090-rgb/pan-ahi-casestudy/README.md

 | 50–64 | At Risk | 60-day recovery plan |
 | 35–49 | Critical | Executive engagement |
 | Below 35 | Churning | Immediate escalation |

+> **Key principle:** Success is not defined by AHI score accuracy.
+It is defined by renewal rate improvement.
+AHI is a leading indicator; renewal rate is the lagging validator.

 ---